 Before you spray: always remove infected leaves individually first and isolate the plant to avoid endangering others.

-3. Natural fertilization – with home remedies instead of artificial fertilizer
+3. Fertilize naturally – with home remedies instead of artificial fertilizers

 -